Zen Tigers and Strawberry Moments

 One day, a Zen master went into the jungle.
 S/He was enjoying the scenery: trees, vines, flowers; and listening to the sounds of the birds chirping, and various animals moving around and calling to each other.
 Suddenly s/he saw a tiger.
 Unfortunately, the tiger also saw the Zen master.
 S/He ran for his/her life; but s/he ran so fast that s/he ran off the edge of a cliff.
 Falling, s/he grasped for a tree root which projected from the face of the cliff, and ended up hanging from this root with his/her left hand.
 The tiger reached the top of the cliff, and stared down hungrily at him/her, but could not reach him/her.

 The Zen master looked down to the foot of the cliff, and saw another tiger, looking up hungrily.
-Then, a couple of feet above his/her left hand, s/he noticed two little mice gnawing through the tree root, and s/he realized that before long s/he would (theoretically) go crashing down to the foot of the cliff.
+Then, a couple of feet above his/her left hand, s/he noticed two little mice gnawing through the tree root, and s/he realised that before long s/he would (theoretically) go crashing down to the foot of the cliff.
 Then s/he noticed, to his/her right, a small strawberry bush, with a large, ripe, wild strawberry.
 S/He reached out and plucked the strawberry with his/her right hand, and popped it into his/her mouth.
 It tasted delicious.

 Explanation: A Zen master does not concern themselves with the past (the tiger up above); nor with the future (the tiger down below).
 S/He is supremely centred in the present moment (the ‘strawberry tasting’ present moment).
 The strawberry flavour is intended to communicate the blissfulness of being in the present moment, with no distractions from the past or the future.